strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/digitalocean-customization.md

 ## Strapi service account

+For security purposes, the DigitalOcean virtual machine hosting the Strapi application uses a service user.
+This user is extremely limited into what it can do and access.

-In the DigitalOcean one-click application, a service user is used.
-Its home directory is located at `/srv/strapi`.
+The service user home directory is located at `/srv/strapi`.
 The actual Strapi application is located within this home directory at `/srv/strapi/strapi-development`.
-By default the Strapi application runs under a service account.
-A service account is extremely limited into what it can do and access.
-The purpose of using a service account is to help protect your system from security threats.

-Please note that with this application it is initially created and ran in the `development` environment to allow for creating models. **You should not use this directly in production**, it is recommended that you configure a private git repository to commit changes into and create a new application directory within the service user's home (Example: `/srv/strapi/strapi-production`).
+The Strapi application runs in the `development` environment to allow for creating content types.
+It is not recommended to use it directly in production.
+For staging and production environments, it's recommended to configure a private git repository to commit changes into, and create a new application directory within the service user's home (e.g. `/srv/strapi/strapi-production`).

 To run the new `production` or `staging` environments you can refer to the [PM2 Documentation](https://pm2.keymetrics.io/docs/usage/quick-start/#managing-processes)

 ### Accessing the service account